open-contracting/data-registry/docs/admin/siteadmin.rst

       The :ref:`cli-flattener` task was added in September 2022, so earlier jobs have a *Last completed task* of "exporter (4/5)".

+-  Review log entries for other administrators' actions

 Publications and jobs can be searched by publication country and publication title.

 .. note::